IK Grand Bodø

 Idrettsklubben Grand Bodø is a Norwegian association football club from Bodø, Nordland.
 It was founded on 12 April 1917.

 Football

 Former Liverpool and England international full-back Chris Lawler was player-coach for the club in 1981.

 Its women's team was a mainstay in Toppserien for many years, and won bronze in 1986, but has not played there since the 2007 season.

 The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football, but played in the Third Division as late as 2010.

+The women's club was taken over by FK Bodø/Glimt ahead of the 2024 season, while another women's team was retained in third division.